julianarhee/2p-pipeline/readme.md

 Basic workflow currently uses both Python and Matlab, until we choose a smaller subset of methods to use.
 ```
+# 1. Pre-processing
 python create_substacks.py
 matlab -r 'preprocess';

+# 2. Extract traces and align to trials
 python parse_mw_trials.py
 matlab -r 'create_acquisition_struct';

+# 3. Quick visualization (should just run this in Matlab GUI)
+matlab -r 'roigui';
 ```
 Notes: Python scripts require additional options specific for the experiment (add -h handle to view arguments and descriptions).
 Edit the above matlab scripts to input experiment-specific parameters before running.